 A comprehensive plan to start a SaaS business

-Like any other industry, the SaaS industry isn’t all rainbows and sunshine.
+Like any other enterprise, a SaaS business isn’t all rainbows and sunshine.
 It can be volatile at times.
 In fact, according to statistics, software development companies with an annual growth rate of 20 % have only an 8 % chance of surviving.
 It goes to show that one should take SaaS development seriously from the get-go.
 That being said, here are five useful tips to help you avoid some mishaps during your SaaS product development:

 1. Find out who needs your product

-This first step will serve as your basic premise or insight to set up an enterprise.
+This first step will serve as your basic premise or insight to set up your SaaS business.
 Every SaaS application is built upon the need to provide solutions to customers’ problems.
 Therefore, identifying future clients and their possible concerns will guide your research plan.
 But how are you supposed to identify your target audience?